ElinaBoman/rootme/README.md

 ![Nav-smaller-scr](/docs/readme/features/smaller-screen-nav.png)

 ### Footer
 The footer has some contact information describing how to get in contact with Root Me.
-To make it easy for users who wish to contact Root Me a link has been placed inside the contact us block.
+To make it easy for users who wish to contact Root Me, a link has been placed inside the contact us block.
 The link will direct the user to the Q&A contact form.
 There are also links to social media, Facebook, Instagram and Youtube.
 At the moment it is only the Facebook link that has been connected to store related content.

 ![Footer](/docs/readme/features/footer.png)